EMP White LogoErin Morrison Photography Logo

 I can now finally talk about myself!
 Hi!
 I’m Erin Morrison, a professional wedding photographer in Knoxville.
 Nice to meet you, and congratulations on your upcoming marriage.

 One final reason to hire your wedding photographer early is to discuss a vital part of your wedding day: your timeline.
 Ok, ok…This might sound insanely boring, but it’s pretty essential.
 Whether you are having an intimate backyard wedding or a massive hoo-rah with 500 of your closest friends, you will need a timeline.
-This timeline sets the stage for hair and makeup, getting ready, ceremony, family photos, and reception.
+This timeline sets the stage for hair and makeup, getting ready, the ceremony, family photos, and the reception.
 And your wedding photographer wants to help with this and advise on times to ensure you get the best photos possible!

 10. If All Else Fails, Hire a Coordinator